WZTV: WZTV: The independent years

 In 1987, Multimedia announced a commitment to build a new facility in MetroCenter that would end the split of its staff between two offices.
 By 1988, Multimedia's Nashville-based entertainment division was producing and syndicating the Music City News Awards telecast from the Grand Ole Opry and Christmas specials with the Statler Brothers.

 In 1988, Multimedia sold WZTV to Act III Broadcasting, a company owned by Norman Lear.
 The sale moved WZTV from Multimedia, which owned no other independents, to a broadcasting company that specialized in running such stations.
 The sale included WZTV as well as the Nashville division of Multimedia, an archive of 4,000 programs, and Multimedia's music publishing business; Act III described WZTV as its "flagship station" after the purchase.
 Most of the program archive, consisting of programs produced between 1968 and 1982 by Showbiz Productions, was sold to Willie Nelson the next year for a proposed cable channel, The Cowboy Network.
 Act III also completed the relocation to the Mainstream site in early 1989.

-Meanwhile, in 1986, WCAY-TV affiliated with the newly launched Fox network.
-However, the station initially did not get a substantial ratings boost and remained Nashville's second-rated independent behind WZTV.
+Meanwhile, in 1986, WCAY-TV had affiliated with the newly launched Fox network.
+However, the station initially did not get a substantial ratings boost and continued to trail WZTV in the ratings.
 Two years later, WCAY was purchased by MT Communications—the MT standing for the same Michael Thompson that had been WZTV's vice president in 1976—and became WXMT in 1989.
-However, WXMT's Fox affiliation agreement contained a clause under which, were the station to be sold, the network could review its affiliation after one year.
-As Fox was known to prefer to affiliate with the top-rated independent in a market, speculation arose as to how long WXMT could maintain the Fox affiliation in Nashville, and it was also becoming apparent that the Nashville market was not large enough for two directly competing independents.
+However, WXMT's Fox affiliation agreement contained a clause allowing the network to review its affiliation after one year of the station being sold.
+As Fox was known to prefer to affiliate with the top-rated independent in a market, speculation arose as to how long WXMT could maintain the Fox affiliation in Nashville.
+It was also becoming apparent that the Nashville market was not large enough for what were essentially two directly competing independent stations—at the time, Fox stations were still generally considered independents.
 Additionally, Act III openly coveted the Fox affiliation.
 Act III vice president Bert Ellis stated in 1989 that "we bought ZTV figuring it would eventually get a Fox affiliation", even though Fox's vice president of affiliate relations for the central region characterized such a move as "very unlikely".